vmchale/hask-replace/README.md

 ```

 As you can see, it's a lot less painful than whatever witchcraft you'd have to
 resort to to accomplish the same thing in bash.
+Oh, and it also works for Idris
+and Elm.

 ## Installation